geekq/git-wiki/README.markdown

     require 'git-wiki' # adjust path to your git-wiki installation if needed run GitWiki.new(File.dirname(File.dirname(File.expand_path(__FILE__))), ".markdown", "Home", 'wiki')

-You can start the web server now with `rackup run.ru`.
+You can start the web server now with `./run.ru`.

 ### Integrated TODO list(s)